 1. What is Unleash?

-Unleash is a plant root inoculant containing a proprietary blend of beneficial plant growth-promoting rhizobacteria (PGPR, with rhizo = root zone).
+Unleash is a plant root inoculant that increases nutrient plant uptake and contains a proprietary blend of beneficial plant growth-promoting rhizobacteria (PGPR, with rhizo = root zone).

 2. How do I apply Unleash to my plants?

 Unleash can be used in almost every system available.
 Unleash can be directly injected into drip irrigation systems, sprinklers, sprayers or any other system you may use.
 Unleash can also be applied using a tank or reservoir system.

 3. Will Unleash work if applied as a foliar spray?

 Unleash can be applied as a foliar spray to help with branch and leaf disease management.
 To maximize nutrient availability for your plants, we recommend applying Unleash as close to the plant roots as possible by using drip irrigation and/or applying to the base of the plant.

 4. When do I incorporate Unleash into my growing schedule?

 For best results, we recommend applying Unleash either when you begin fertilization or as early as possible during your plant’s growth cycle, as it will maximize your plant nutrient uptake and help young plants maximize their growth potential.
 However, Unleash will benefit plants when applied later in the growing cycle (see next question).
 Note that for perennial plants, we also recommend application post-harvest.

 5. It is part of the way through the growing season.
 Will Unleash still help my plants?

 Yes.
 As long as your plants are still taking up nutrients Unleash will provide benefits by making these nutrients available from soil and fertilizer.
 If the growing season has already started, we recommend you apply Unleash as soon as possible to further increase plant nutrient uptake .